850 Iran

 In a severe 2011 report by the International Atomic Energy Agency, about four years before the signing of the nuclear agreement, it was noted Iran built a facility at the Parchin military base for conducting hydrodynamic experiments, indicative of potential nuclear weapon development.
 The base was highlighted as a main focus of Iran's nuclear program, with reports of efforts to simultaneously detonate explosives integral to the bomb mechanism, alongside hydrodynamic experiments related to nuclear weapons development.

-At Parchin, it was claimed, there exists a special facility where Iranians attempted to develop the explosive casing to encase enriched uranium hemispheres, initiating the nuclear reaction.
+At Parchin, it was claimed that there exists a special facility where Iranians attempted to develop the explosive casing to encase enriched uranium hemispheres, initiating the nuclear reaction.
 Ben-Yishai noted that this casing must explode simultaneously with precision measured in nanoseconds, requiring special detonators known as krytrons, which time the explosion and thus initiate the reaction—resulting in a nuclear explosion.

 In the months following the severe report, assessments and satellite images suggested Iran was cleansing the Parchin site of evidence of military-related nuclear activity.
 Among other actions, the Institute for Science and International Security revealed satellite images showing a "pink cover" over a building at the military base, which UN inspectors sought to visit.
 The cover likely allowed Iran to clean or operate in the facility in a manner that prevented satellite tracking.
 A Western envoy said at the time that purification activities at Parchin were "intensifying," casting doubt on whether IAEA inspectors could find solid evidence there—even if granted access to the military site.